-Follow this guide to make sure your push notification titles and messages are displayed properly so the text doesn’t get cut off.
+Follow this guide to ensure your push notification titles and messages are correctly displayed so the text doesn’t get cut off.
 Let’s start with the different browsers used on the Windows platform:

 Chrome for Windows

 For Windows 10, Chrome supports a 63-character title before the text gets cut off.
 The character limit for message content is 128 characters.
-This is the same limit whether your message includes a hero image, or not.
+This is the same limit whether your message includes a hero image.
 The maximum length for the call-to-action (CTA) button is 21 characters.

 For older versions of Chrome, such as Windows 8 and lower, you can input up to 57 characters before the title gets truncated.
-The character limit for the push notification message length is 126, and this is the same with or without a hero image.
+The character limit for the push notification message length is 126, the same with or without a hero image.

 On Chrome for Windows, two different push notification types are displayed.
 The most recent version of Windows has a black background, while older versions have a white layout.
-This is just something to bear in mind, as the same notification may look different on user devices.
+This is something to remember, as the same notification may look different on user devices.